Spread Betting Question and Answer

 £200

 This difference between the buy and sell price, referred to as a spread is how the spread betting firm makes a profit.
-So for instance, if the current value of the FTSE IS 4524 then a spread betting firm might quote a spread of 4523/4525.
-Were you to then buy £1 per point at 4525 you would instantly register a running loss of £2 as 4523 would be the price that you could sell back at.
+So for instance, if the current value of the FTSE is 4524 then a spread betting firm might quote a spread of 4523/4525.
+Then, were you to buy the FTSE £1 per point at 4525 you would instantly register a running loss of £2 as 4523 would be the price that you could sell back at.
 From then on, for every 1 point change in the quotation, your profit or loss would fluctuate by £1.
 Different spread betting firms offer different spreads on each product.

 Want a fully functional demo account to continue practicing?

-If so, feel free to create a simulator account at Capital Spreads
+If so, feel free to create a simulator account at Ayondo

 Test your Knowledge with our Interactive Spread Betting Simulator - Input a Stake Amount in the 'Box', click on 'Trade', choose whether to BUY (GO LONG) or SELL (GO SHORT) and move the slider to see how much money you stand to make (or lose!) per point movement.